 Check the terminals on the battery for clean and tight connections.
 Loose or corroded connections create resistance which can hinder starting.
 Clean and reconnect the battery cables if loose.
 Always disconnect both ends of the negative battery cable.
 Reconnect one end of the cable to the negative battery terminal and the other end to ground.
-This will ensure that any arcing will be away from the battery and least likely to ignite explosive battery gases.
+Following this sequence will help to reduce arcing at the battery.